 Tips for planning your Christmas in Italy

-• In Italy, December is generally a low season for travel, meaning that tourists can get great rates.
-However, it’s important to note that the week between Christmas and New Year’s is a high season, so prices may be higher during that time.
+- In Italy, December is generally a low season for travel, meaning that tourists can get great rates.
+However, it’s important to note that the week between Christmas and New Year’s is a high season so that the season may be higher during that time.

 ©lifetiles.it